ErSachinBhati/Docsify/README.md

 sudo apt-get install npm
 ```

-If it has been installed or is already installed, then open our command line or terminal and run the following command to install Docsify globally:
+If it has been installed or is already installed, then open your terminal and run the following command to install Docsify globally:

 ```
 npm i docsify-cli -g